protomaps/PMTiles/spec/v3/spec.md

 [Appendix A.1](#a1-encode-a-directory) includes a pseudocode implementation of encoding a directory.

 An encoded directory consists of five parts in the following order:
-1. The number of entries contained in the directory (must be greater than 0)
+1. The number of entries contained in the directory (MUST be greater than 0)
 1. Tile-IDs of all entries
 1. Run-Lengths of all entries
 1. Lengths of all entries